A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Methodology

 \subsection{Notations and background}

-In this paper, we use $X$ to represent the gene expression level of a target gene, $Y$ for a trait/phenotype, and $Z= (Z_1,\cdots, Z_p)^\top$ to denote a vector of $p$ genetic variants.
-We assume $Y$ is continuous and will extend the QTWAS method into binary traits later.
+We denote by $X$ the gene expression level of a target gene, by $Y$ the trait/phenotype, and by $Z= (Z_1,\cdots, Z_p)^\top$ a vector of $p$ genetic variants.
+For now we assume that $Y$ is continuous but will relax this assumption later.
 SNPs $Z_1,\cdots, Z_p$ are discrete random variables with possible values of ${0,1,2}$, signifying the number of reference alleles at a locus.
-As with other TWAS methods, we focus on SNPs ($Z$) located within $\pm$1Mb from the target gene, as such regions encompass most of the identified eQTLs for a gene \citep{gtex2020gtex}.
-Possible confounders in genetic association studies include race and ethnicity, principal components (PCs) of genotype data, and probabilistic estimation of expression residuals (PEER) factors are normally used as covariates in linear regression models to remove their effects \citep{stegle2012using,hu2019statistical, stegle2010bayesian}.
+As with other TWAS methods we focus on cis-QTLs, i.e. SNPs located within $\pm$1Mb from the target gene, as such regions encompass most of the identified eQTLs for a gene \citep{gtex2020gtex}.
+Possible confounders in genetic association studies including race and ethnicity, principal components (PCs) of genotype data, and probabilistic estimation of expression residuals (PEER) factors are normally used as covariates in linear regression models to remove their effects \citep{stegle2012using,hu2019statistical, stegle2010bayesian}.
 Without loss of generality, we assume that these confounding effects on phenotypes $Y$ and gene expression $X$ have been removed.
-Further, we use $C$ to represent other covariates that are uncorrelated to $Z$, such as age, gender, and other postnatal nongenetic factors.
+Furthermore, we use $C$ to represent other covariates that are uncorrelated to $Z$, such as age, gender, and other postnatal non-genetic factors.

-TWAS aims to identify genes whose expression levels ($X$) are associated with an outcome of interest ($Y$).
-A simple linear regression model is often assumed:

-where $\alpha_{0,y}$ is the intercept; $\gamma$ and $\alpha_y$ are coefficients corresponding to $X$ and $C$, respectively; $\epsilon_y$ is the random error with mean zero.
-The goal of TWAS is to test $H_0: \gamma = 0$.
-Ideally, we would need data where both gene expression and phenotype are available.
-However, in many cases, gene expression data are not available for the relevant tissues or conditions, or the sample size may be too small to detect significant associations.
-Instead, TWAS typically involves the integration of two independent datasets - an expression quantitative trait loci (eQTL) dataset and a genome-wide association study (GWAS) dataset.

-A standard eQTL dataset consists of genetic variants ($Z_j$'s) and gene expression levels ($X$).
-Such datasets allow the discovery of eQTLs or genetic variants that affect gene expression levels.
-Notably, the Genotype-Tissue Expression (GTEx) project \citep{gtex2020gtex}, which comprises gene expression data across multiple tissues, has been instrumental in driving numerous genetic discoveries.
-Linear models are commonly used to assess the association between genetic variants and their gene expression levels:

-where $\alpha_{0,x}$ is the intercept; $\beta_j$'s and $\alpha_x$ are coefficients corresponding to $Z_j$'s and $C$, respectively; $\epsilon_x$ is the random error with mean zero.
-Furthermore, we denote $X_Z$ as the component of gene expression level ($X$) that only depends on SNPs ($Z$), referred to as the genetically regulated gene expression levels.
-For example, in the aforementioned linear model, $X_Z$ can be explicitly written as $X_Z:=\sum_{j=1}^pZ_j\beta_j$.